List of HBO international channels: Baltics

-Malta and Gozo
+Malta

-Maltese cable television network Melita More shows several HBO programs in Malta and Gozo since 2011.
+Cable television network Melita More shows several HBO programs in Malta since 2011.

 Asia

 Malaysia

 Astro Citra is a Malay version of HBO Asia.
 It is featuring local & international movie with Malay and English subtitles.

 Middle East and North Africa

 After signing a deal with HBO, on 1 February 2016 United Arab Emirates-based subscription television provider OSN launched OSN First HD - Home of HBO, a premium channel that specifically airs HBO productions including movies, serials and others.
 Since OSN's services are pan-regional, the channel is available to multiple countries in the MENA region.

-As of 2019, most HBO programs are broadcast on OSN Series First's "HBO Night" block following a rebranding of OSN's channels.
+As of 2019, most HBO programs are broadcast on OSN First Series' "HBO Night" block following a rebranding of OSN's channels, and in 2022 OSN launched OSN Showcase (now OSN TV Showcase).